EMar42/CampIL/README.md

 - DB_URL # Link to your MongoDB database if you want run over your account.
 - SECRET # Secret for the Mongo Store and session configuration.
 - PORT # Port to start the application on.

-### Prerequisites

-The things you need before installing the software.

-* Create a Cloudinary account, MongoDB database (Using Atlas for storing live application) and Mapbox account, Heroku for deployment.
-* Add details of these accounts to an .env file (see the Settings section).